 The last thing you want to worry about during an interview is the audio or screen not working properly.
 At least an hour before, search "internet speed test" to easily check the strength of your internet connection.
 If it's not strong, you can improve it by plugging in your LAN cable or by asking anyone else using the internet if they'd mind disconnecting for the duration of your interview.

 2. Dress for success 👔

-Oftentimes, you will have received a bit of context around dress code for interviews from the recruiter and whether they’re looking for smart/smart casual but if there’s any doubt whatsoever, you’re better off overdressing.
-Even if places have a casual dress code, which the vast majority of tech companies do, looking your best and dressing as if you’re going to a formal interview will not do you any harm whatsoever.
+You would have received some context regarding dress code for interviews from the recruiter and whether they’re looking for smart/smart casual.
+However, if there’s any doubt whatsoever, you’re better off overdressing.
+Even if places have a casual dress code, which the vast majority of tech companies do, looking your best and dressing as if you’re going to a formal interview will do you no harm.

 3. Have your notes ready 📝

 It goes without saying but as with normal interviews, preparing extensively is absolutely everything.
 Do your research on the company and prepare answers for questions that are likely to come up.
-A benefit in remote interviews that you wouldn’t get with office ones is that you can have these notes printed off or transcribed in front of you as a reference point.
+A benefit of remote interviews you don't get with in-person ones is that you can have these notes printed off or transcribed in front of you as a reference point.